Not-Cameron-Inc/.github/profile/README.md

 # SafePi
+A secure peripheral free home security IoT device utilizing Bluetooth Low Energy communication for device provisioning.
 This is the SafePi V2 project.
 This project was done as part of a California State University, Monterey Bay Computer Science Capstone by Elliot Shabram, Joseph Carey, Tomas Diaz Wahl, and Liam Cristescu and won the CS Faculty Choice award.
 The original project can be found [HERE](https://github.com/Twilliams073/SafePiGeneral).
 Note that none of the original code or libraries were used for this project.
 The only part inherited from the previous project was the SafePi name.

 ### Project Breakdown
 1. SafePi-embedded -> Python application and setup instructions for operating system and service.